Stone Zoo is open year-round!

 Missing something after your visit?
 Call 617-989-2000 to check if it has been turned in.
 We’ll need an exact description of the item along with your name and a number where you can be reached.
 If we have the item, we’ll call you back to arrange a pick-up time that’s convenient for you.

 We don’t have a general PA system throughout the park.
 If you don’t see an employee nearby, please head to the nearest admissions booth.
-If a child is found, we will have him/her taken to our administrative building to await you.
+If a child is found, they will be taken to our administrative building to await you.
 If a resolution is not met within 30 minutes, the local police are notified.

-Pets are not allowed on Zoo grounds to protect the health and safety of our animals and your pets.
-Fully trained service dogs trained to perform specific tasks are allowed.
-Under the Americans with Disabilities Act, a service animal is defined as a dog that has been individually trained to do work or perform tasks for an individual with a disability.
-The task(s) performed by the dog must be directly related to the person's disability.
+Pets are not permitted on Zoo grounds to protect the health and safety of both our animals and your pets.
+Service dogs that are trained to perform specific tasks are welcome.
+Under the Americans with Disabilities Act, a service animal is defined as a dog trained to do work or perform tasks for an individual with a disability.

-Please don’t leave pets in your parked vehicle while visiting the Zoo.
-If deemed necessary for the animal's wellbeing, the Zoo will contact authorities.
+For their safety, please do not leave pets in your parked vehicle while visiting the Zoo.
+If necessary for the animal’s wellbeing, Zoo staff may contact authorities.

 For the safety and comfort of visitors and Zoo animals, the following rules are in effect during your Zoo visit:

-• Don’t throw anything into animals’ exhibits or the water (including coins).
+- Don’t throw anything into animals’ habitats or the water (including coins).
 Even the simplest object can be hazardous if swallowed.

-• You’re welcome to bring your own lunch and snacks with you.
+- You’re welcome to bring your own lunch, snacks, or coolers with you.
 We have plenty of picnic areas available.
 Please note: straws and alcohol are not allowed on Zoo grounds.
 Please help in our conservation efforts by throwing away garbage and recycling when possible.

 The following items may not be brought on Zoo grounds: